Print Options

 NRSG 709 HEALTH CARE POLICY AND GLOBAL ISSUES 3 Credit Hours

 This course introduces students to health policy and global health, examining the role of governments in healthcare systems.
 Issues such as quality access, health care cost, diversity, equity and inclusion, climate change, and issues relative to global health will be discussed.
 The role of research in shaping health policy will be addressed.
-Students will critically appraise a policy relevant to an area of research or practice and plan implementation strategies for policy change at the appropriate level of government or system.
+Students will critically appraise a policy relevant to an area of research or practice and plan implementation strategies for policy change at the appropriate level of government.
 Students will develop verbal and written communication skills for effective advocacy and translation of research and policy implications to lay and professional audiences.
-3 credits seminar.
+3 credits seminar

 Prerequisite: Admission to DNP program or permission of instructor